made-iit/plg/hardware/print_and_assembly_instructions.md

+# Necessary premise

+We developed the PLG by adopting Fused Filament Fabrication (FFF) technology.
+Furthermore, the MarkForged® Onyx has been adopted as material.
+The functionality of the gripper depends on the material and the technology adopted.
+Changing the material and the process without modifying the design could lead to bad results.
+By adopting a nylon-based material, acceptable results could be obtained.

 # Printing phase

 Inside the selected slicer (in this case, the proprietary MarkForged slicer has been adopted), the gripper must be positioned as shown in the figure below.